wolethomas78/E-commerce/README.md

   ## Conclusion and Recommendations:
   - California has the highest impact on income and copier has little invest with higher returns.
-  - There is a need to review the sub-categories yielding losses, and what can be done to maximize profits.
+  - There is a need to review the sub-categories yielding loses, and what can be done to maximize profits.